The Reichenbach Fall: Plot

 Sherlock and John break into the house of journalist Kitty Riley, who is poised to publish an exposé on Sherlock.
 They find that Moriarty has created a fake identity, Richard Brook ("Reichen Bach" in German), an actor whom Sherlock supposedly paid to pose as a master criminal.
 Now a wanted man with his media image on the verge of plummeting, Sherlock launches a final gambit.
 Leaving John, Sherlock contacts Molly Hooper, a pathologist at St. Bartholomew's Hospital, and admits that, contrary to her belief, he respects her and has always trusted her.
 He tells Molly he is in grave danger and humbly asks her for help.
-John goes to the Diogenes Club to question Mycroft and learns that Mycroft unintentionally divulged Sherlock's personal information during interrogations of Moriarty.
+John goes to the Diogenes Club to question Mycroft and learns that Mycroft unintentionally divulged Sherlock's personal information during his interrogations of Moriarty.
 Meanwhile, Sherlock deduces that the anti-security code was encoded in the tapping of Moriarty's fingers during his earlier visit.

 John finds Sherlock at the St. Bartholomew's lab but leaves after hearing Mrs. Hudson has been shot.
 Sherlock texts Moriarty, inviting him to meet him on the hospital roof to solve their "final problem".
 Sherlock claims that he can electronically erase Richard Brook with the code.
 But Moriarty reveals that there is no code; he simply bribed security guards.
 He gives Sherlock an ultimatum: Sherlock must commit suicide or Moriarty's hitmen will kill John, Mrs. Hudson, and Lestrade.
 Sherlock realizes Moriarty has a way to prevent the executions and convinces Moriarty that he is willing to do anything to make him stop the assassins.
 After acknowledging their similarities, Moriarty tells Sherlock, "As long as I am alive, you can save your friends".
 He then commits suicide by shooting himself, effectively closing Sherlock's options for saving his friends other than jumping from the roof.